 Another invariable outcome of a continuation of Yalta in new drag will be that the seemingly endless string of low-intensity conflicts that is being fueled by the aftershocks of Yalta will continue, while the G-4 position themselves and their power base — using people from Europe, Asia, Africa, and the Middle East as canon fodder and hostages.

-Posted by Jim W. Dean, Managing Editor on July 16, 2015, With 3322 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on July 16, 2015, With 3336 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.